nuclear-2025/nuclear-2025.github.io/_pages/home.md

 Physical location: [Shanghai Advanced Research Institute, Chinese Academy of Sciences](http://english.sari.cas.cn/), Shanghai, China.

-Submission Deadline: Aug 01 (anywhere on Earth)
+Submission Deadline: Aug 01 (anywhere on Earth)—submission is closed.

 Abstracts will be submitted by email to <a href="mailto:dima@ieee.org">dima@ieee.org</a>.